skimzor/MGB-DC/README.md

 # Disclaimer

-Assembly of this PCB will require a donor MGB DC/DC and experience with desoldering and micro-soldering SMD components.
+You will need to transfer components from a working Game Boy Pocket DC/DC Board for this PCB to work.
+Please do not undertake this if you are unexperienced in soldering; populating this PCB will requires desoldering and micro-soldering surface mount components.
 I do not take responsibility or accept blame for any damage to your Game Boy Pocket or MGB DC/DC Board.

 If you identify any issues or have fixes, please contact me on discord: skimzor #5078.